FZambia/reborn/readme.md

 You need to have `docker` and `docker-compose` installed.

 Open http://localhost:10000/ - it should show login screen.

-### Initial setup
+You need a user account.

-Then create user:
+To create user:

 ```
 make createsuperuser
 ```

-And use its credentials to proceed to app.
+And then use its credentials to proceed to app.

-In admin interface you can also create new users.
+In admin interface (http://localhost:10000/admin/) you can also create new users.

 SQLite database will be created inside `./data` directory - this dir is mounted volume to container so database is persistent.
 It's git-ignored.